Norway–Poland relations: Early history

+20th century

 In 1918, after World War I, Poland regained its independence, and both nations established diplomatic relations in 1919.
 However, political and governmental contacts were few in the interwar period, and economic cooperation and trade remained low.
+Honorary consulates of Poland were founded in Kristiania in 1922 (apart from the Embassy), in Tønsberg in 1925, and in Bergen and Stavanger in 1929, with all operating until the German occupation of Norway in 1940.
 In 1931 Poland signed the Svalbard Treaty, which recognizes the sovereignty of Norway over the archipelago of Svalbard in the Arctic Ocean, and grants signatories equal rights to engage in commercial activities and scientific research on the archipelago.

 During World War II, both countries were invaded by Germany.
 The Polish Independent Highland Brigade fought for Norway in the Battles of Narvik against German soldiers.
 During the war, both countries maintained close contacts as both had governments-in-exile based in London.
-Approximately 20,000 Poles were taken by the Germans from occupied Poland for forced labor in Norway, while some Norwegian prisoners of war were sent to German POW camps operated in occupied Poland (most notably Oflag XXI-C).
+Approximately 20,000 Poles were taken by the Germans from occupied Poland for forced labor in Norway, while some Norwegian prisoners of war were sent to German POW camps operated in occupied Poland, including Stalag XXI-C in Wolsztyn, Stalag 357 in Toruń, and most notably Oflag XXI-C in Ostrzeszów.
+Several Poles and Norwegians were among the victims of the Stalag Luft III murders, perpetrated by Germany in 1944.
 After liberation, Norway became a second home for some of the former Polish forced laborers.

 Shortly after the end of World War II, Poland and Norway resumed diplomatic relations in 1945.
 In 1974, Norway's Prime Minister Trygve Bratteli paid an official visit to Poland.

 During the Polish Solidarity movement; the Polish Trade Unions received support from Poles living in Norway, political emigrants, Norwegian politicians and trade unionists.
 The official visits of King Harald V of Norway to Poland in 1993 and the President of Poland, Lech Wałęsa, to Norway in March 1995; were an expression of the will of both countries to give their mutual relations the highest rank.

 Modern relations

 Since Poland's accession to NATO in March 1999, Polish-Norwegian relations have become allied and bilateral political and military cooperation have strengthened between both nations.
 In 2012, King Harald V of Norway paid a second visit to Poland and in 2016, Polish President Andrzej Duda paid a state visit to Norway.
+Norway and Poland are close NATO allies, and their militaries cooperate as part of the Multinational Corps Northeast, headquartered in Szczecin, Poland.

 Poland is one of Norway's ten main trading partners.
 In 2019, Poland was the seventh largest source of imports and the tenth largest export destination for Norway.

-The Baltic Pipe, connecting Norway via Denmark to Poland, is scheduled to be completed in October 2022.
+The Baltic Pipe, connecting Norway via Denmark to Poland, was commissioned in September 2022.
 Its purpose is to ensure natural gas supplies from Norway to Poland.

 Several Polish polar stations are located in the Norwegian archipelago of Svalbard.